 Field of Alleles is a simple online interactive simulation about genetic inheritance for middle and high school audiences.
 It uses flower color to illustrate some of the basic principles of genetics and how alleles are passed down from parents to offspring.

-- Concept and content creation
+- Initial concept and text content

-- Creation of basic layout and UX design
+- Layout and UX design

 More About Field of Alleles